-The Office of the Registrar controls the issuance of Student ID Numbers used for identity traceability in the Institute’s Permanent Records, used for the issuance of official transcripts if requested by the student(s).
+The Office of the Registrar controls the issuance of Student ID Numbers used for identity traceability in the Institute’s Permanent Records.

 The Office of the Registrar controls the issuance of Official Academic Transcripts, Certificates, and Degrees, as requested by graduates of the Institute.

 In order for the Office of the Registrar to issue any of those official documents, payment must be made to the Office of the Bursar.

 5. Receipt and Review of Education Credentials in Support of SAI Academic Programs

 The below subsections contain the Education Credentials Submission Form Links for the respective Academic Programs on offer at the Sustainable Agriculture Institute.